LucasBarretto86/LOVE2D_experiment/LearningLua/README.md

 ### Table

-Table type in lua an associative array, can be indexed by numers and strings, similar to a hash in ruby and dictionary in python, tables are the only data strucuring mechanism in Lua, there's no regular Array in Lua.
-Table aren't variables they are objects.
+Table in lua is a general term for Lua's data structure that can hold key-value pairs of various types, including arrays (with numerical indices) and associative arrays (with non-numeric keys).
+Tables are highly versatile and can be used for a wide range of data storage and manipulation tasks.

 You create tables by means of a constructor expression `{}`: